aws-deepracer-community/deepracer-log-guru/README.md

 * [Troubleshooting](docs/trouble_shooting.md)

 ## Old Announcements
+* 17th March 2024: Version 3.2.30 is now available which uses the latest versions of Python packages
 * 25th October 2023: Version 3.2.29 is now available with the new clockwise and counter-clockwise versions of the tracks for the 2023 Championship
 * 28th September 2023: Version 3.2.28 is now available with the new clockwise and counter-clockwise versions of the DBro Super Raceway
 * 28th September 2023: Version 3.2.27 is now available with an updated definition of the Ace Super Speedway track